A Chinese auction is a wonderful fundraiser on its own or to add to a fundraising event.

 A Chinese auction is a group of prizes each having its own container.
 Tickets are bought by participants and placed in the containers of the prizes they wish to win.
 Tickets are drawn to determine a winner of each prize.

 If you want to include a Chinese auction planning ahead is a must.
 As with any fundraising event, the least amount of cost means more for the coffers.
-Budget cuts in every aspect of daily life has everyone looking for value perceived.
-Keep this in mind from the viewpoint of attendees and donators as well as your fellow organizers.
+Budget cuts in every aspect of daily life have everyone looking for value perceived.
+Keep this in mind from the viewpoint of attendee's and donators as well as your fellow organizers.
 Plan ahead and plan accordingly.

 If you host the local Farmer's Market, make a Chinese auction part of the opening day festivities.
 Vendors should each provide a basket of samplings in the $20-$25 range.
-The Chinese Auction table should be the first place attendees visit.
+The Chinese Auction table should be the first place attendee's visit.
 Proceeds should go to the local soup kitchen or food bank or to setup a community garden.
 Value to vendor is their basket includes a card containing contact info prominently displayed on the front.
 A good looking basket will have attendees searching out their stand.
-Free advertisement.
+Free advertisement is a big plus.
 Value of basket is a charitable deduction and promotes community goodwill.
 Attendees have a chance at quality fresh produce for a fraction of the cost while helping a worthwhile cause.

 Take Advantage Of Events

 If your community hosts an ongoing event such as the annual Blessing Of The Fleet, setting up a Chinese auction display for your worthwhile cause takes advantage of traffic generated by the event.
 If you can contact the other vendors prior to the event to donate items such as gift certificates, you are well ahead of the game.